intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 ```

-## Weight only quantization with low precision checkpoint (Experimental)
+## Weight only quantization with low precision checkpoint (Prototype)
 Using INT4 weights can further improve performance by reducing memory bandwidth.
 However, direct per-channel quantization of weights to INT4 probably results in poor accuracy.
 Some algorithms can modify weights through calibration before quantizing weights to minimize accuracy drop.
 GPTQ is one of such algorithms.
 You may generate modified weights and quantization info (scales, zero points) for a certain model with a some dataset by such algorithms.
 The results are saved as a `state_dict` in a `.pt` file.
 We provided a script here to run GPTQ (Intel(R) Neural Compressor 2.3.1 is required).

 Here is how to use it: